AI-for-Business/RAG-Demonstrator/README.md

 * You can find the homepage of the project ABBA: **A**I for **B**usiness | **B**usiness for **A**I
 [here](https://abba-project.de/).
 * You can contact the authors by sending us an [email](mailto:abba-services@fim-rc.de).

-# Author's note:
-These datasets have been created using ABBA's [Decision Tree Teaching Assistant](https://github.com/AI-for-Business/UBT_YZ_DeTTA) (abbreviated DeTTA), which has also been published under the CC-BY-NC-SA license.
-With DeTTA you can generate an infinite amount datasets of adjustable size and complexity along step-by-step calculations and solution visualizations.